PedNet Group

 • Perform research in the field of haemophilia and related coagulation disorders

 Physicians specialised in haemophilia can become partner of the PedNet group by invitation from the PedNet Management Board.
-In January 2022 the PedNet group consisted of 34 members from 19 countries each representing one of the Haemophilia treatment centres participating in the PedNet Registry
+In January 2024 the PedNet group consisted of 33 members from 19 countries each representing one of the Haemophilia treatment centres participating in the PedNet Registry.

-Members of the PedNet Study Group present at the PedNet meeting in Amsterdam 2022
+Members of the PedNet Study Group present at the PedNet Annual meeting in Prague 2024

-Click here to download the most recent PedNet Research Program.
+Click here to download the most recent PedNet Research Programme or the Supplement with the extended project description.

 History of PedNet